Embodied energy: Methodologies

-Embodied energy analysis is interested in what energy goes to supporting a consumer, and so all energy depreciation is assigned to the final demand of consumer.
+Embodied energy analysis is interested in what energy goes to supporting a consumer, and so all energy depreciation is assigned to the final demand of the consumer.
 Different methodologies use different scales of data to calculate energy embodied in products and services of nature and human civilization.
 International consensus on the appropriateness of data scales and methodologies is pending.
 This difficulty can give a wide range in embodied energy values for any given material.
 In the absence of a comprehensive global embodied energy public dynamic database, embodied energy calculations may omit important data on, for example, the rural road/highway construction and maintenance needed to move a product, marketing, advertising, catering services, non-human services and the like.
 Such omissions can be a source of significant methodological error in embodied energy estimations.
 Without an estimation and declaration of the embodied energy error, it is difficult to calibrate the sustainability index, and so the value of any given material, process or service to environmental and economic processes.